Level of Detail or Development: LOD in BIM

 All organisations using BIM tools and workflows in their practice have been constantly faced with the dilemma of information exchange.

 This challenge includes successful completion of projects in a collaborative environment.
 Where team members from different disciplines produce their own relative information.
 It is essential to define at the early stage of a project what information is needed from whom.
 Alongside at what stages and to what level of detail.
-At this point everyone venturing into the world of BIM is likely to come across acronym LOD.
+At this point everyone venturing into the world of BIM is likely to come across acronym LOD (level of detail).
 Although LOD may be explained in different ways depending where you are based in the world.
 However, the very basic concept remains the same within BIM process.

 The lack of communication and common perspective that may lead to delays, errors and friction between parties involved can be clarified and resolved.

 In America, LOD refers to 'Level of Development'

 American Institute of Architects (AIA) publicised (and trademarked) the term ‘levels of development’ in AIA E202-2008: Building Information Modelling Protocol Exhibit, published in 2008.
 Since then, LOD – Level of Development is the degree to which the element’s geometry and attached information has been thought through.
 Later published Level of Development Specification published by BIM Forum in 2013 based on AIA protocols.
 This became base point of reference of several BIM Guidelines.
 Alongside documents in countries including Germany, France, Australia, Canada, China, Singapore and Taiwan.

 In the UK, LOD is the commonly known acronym for 'Level of Detail'